Hem från Babylon

-Home from Babylon (Hem från Babylon) is a 1941 Swedish drama film directed by Alf Sjöberg and starring Gerd Hagman, Arnold Sjöstrand and Georg Rydeberg.
+Hem från Babylon is a 1941 Swedish drama film directed by Alf Sjöberg and starring Gerd Hagman, Arnold Sjöstrand and Georg Rydeberg.
 It was based on a 1923 novel of the same title by Sigfrid Siwertz.
 It was shot at the Centrumateljéerna Studios in Stockholm and on location around the city.
 The film's sets were designed by the art director Bertil Duroj.

 Synopsis

 An engineer and a businessman are trying to escape the civil war in Manchuria.
 They suffer much, including contracting typhoid and the businessman dies.
 The engineer changes identity with the businessman.
 Although based on Siwertz's novel, the plot of the novel has been extended in time to the pre-war years of World War II.